 There is a direct relationship between the way ceramic glazes fire and their chemistry.
 Insight is a calculation tool anyone can use to learn and harness the power of ceramic chemistry.

-- Fix problems like crazing, blistering, pinholing, settling, clouding, leaching, crawling, marking, scratching, powdering.
+- Fix problems like crazing, blistering, pinholing, settling, gelling, clouding, leaching, crawling, marking, scratching, powdering.

 - Substitute frits or incorporate better, cheaper materials, replace no-longer-available ones (all while maintaining the same chemistry).